A is for Awe (an alphabet of autism and grace)

 I can see now that is not how life works, but for a while I labored under the idea that my hard work = the life I always wanted which included a happy, healthy, well-adjusted family.
 It actually worked for a while, or seemed to anyway.
 Mike and I were exhausted throughout his years in medical school and then residency, but then who isn't?
 We seemed to worked well as a married team raising our little family with deep love and hard-won boundaries in the crucible of that white coat training.
 Life wasn't perfection, but it seemed to "work", for a while anyway.

 We grabbed our bags off of the carousel and picked up a rental car.
-We headed straight to a Walmart for supplies before driving into the city.
+We headed straight to a big-box store for supplies before driving into the city.

 We had a history with chicken pox that taught me well.
 About 5 years earlier during Mike's internship year, Sean came down with a case and gave it to Mike.
 It was the longest time we would all be together during his eleven years of medical training.
 He spent it laying silent in our bed, lights off for ten solid days.
 Popsicles and darkness were his only remedies.
 On day eleven he staggered out of bed and went back to work.